go-goyave/goyave/docs_src/src/guide/advanced/authentication.md

 You may need to generate a token yourself outside of the login route.
 This function generates a new JWT.

-The token is created using the HMAC SHA256 method and signed using the `jwtSecret` config entry.
+The token is created using the HMAC SHA256 method and signed using the `auth.jwt.secret` config entry.
-The token is set to expire in the amount of seconds defined by the `jwtExpiry` config entry.
+The token is set to expire in the amount of seconds defined by the `auth.jwt.expiry` config entry.

 The generated token will contain the following claims:
 - `userid`: has the value of the `id` parameter
 - `nbf`: "Not before", the current timestamp is used
-- `exp`: "Expriy", the current timestamp plus the `jwtExpiry` config entry.
+- `exp`: "Expriy", the current timestamp plus the `auth.jwt.expiry` config entry.

 | Parameters       | Return   |
 |------------------|----------|